wezard-it/react-native-ylem/COMPONENTS.md

 ### Usage

 This component is handled imperatively, you will need to pass a ref and you'll have access to two methods `openBottomsheet` and `closeBottomSheet`.
-Check the example to fully understand how to use this component [here](https://github.com/wezard-it/react-native-boilerplate).
+Check the example to fully understand how to use this.

 ### `<Button />`